18 Jul Building in Your Backyard

 - Toilet and a basin.

 A granny flat is another type of backyard building that is sometimes considered by property owners.
 A granny flat is a type of dwelling (as it contains all of the facilities mentioned above).
 In Victoria a granny flat is a temporary removable dwelling used for housing someone (often an aging/ill parent) who is dependent on the occupants of the main house.
 In most residential areas a planning permit is not required for a granny flat (otherwise called a dependent persons unit), but it is expected that it will be removed once the dependent person no longer needs it.
+In some zones, especially rural or environmental zones, a planning permit will be required for a granny flat.

 With this information you can decide what type of building will best fit your needs.
 If a studio or dependent persons unit will fit your requirements you may be able to bypass the need for a planning permit, saving time and money.